 Still other research of female twins found that those who had experienced trauma (sexual and non-sexual) and then developed post-traumatic stress disorder (PTSD) were twice as likely to develop alcohol dependence compared to those who didn’t have PTSD.

 Additional Research Findings on Childhood Trauma

-A study of 196 males and females in treatment, published in Alcoholism: Clinical & Experimental Research and discussed in Health Day, provides wide-spanning insights into the connection between trauma, mental health, and alcohol dependence and addiction.
+A study of 196 males and females in treatment, published in Alcoholism: Clinical & Experimental Research, provides wide-spanning insights into the connection between trauma, mental health, and alcohol dependence and addiction.
 Some highlights among the findings include:

 - As a group, individuals who seek rehab services for an alcohol use disorder report higher rates of childhood physical or sexual abuse compared to the general population.
-Per one survey, 8.4 percent of the general population reported physical abuse and 6 percent reported sexual abuse.
+Per one survey, 8.4% of the general population reported physical abuse and 6% reported sexual abuse.